TonnyL/Awesome_APIs/Global.md

 #### Cloud Storage
 + [Amazon Cloud Drive](https://developer.amazon.com/amazon-drive) - With the Amazon Cloud Drive's updated RESTful API and SDKs for Android and iOS, Amazon Drive is moving to an invite-only developer offering to ensure they can provide a consistently viable cloud drive service available for supported use-cases.
 + [Box](https://developer.box.com/) - Search, metadata, granular permission models, enterprise-grade security, retention policies, preview capabilities for 120 file types.
++ [Digital Ocean](https://developers.digitalocean.com/) - Deploy an SSD cloud server in 55 seconds.
+Introducing Metadata: Easily Automate The Provisioning Of Your Droplets!
++ [Document Cloud](http://www.documentcloud.org/help/api) - DocumentCloud runs every document you upload through OpenCalais,giving you access to extensive information about the people, places and organizations mentioned in each.
 + [Dropbox](https://www.dropbox.com/developers) - A powerful API for apps that work with files.
 + [Google Drive](https://developers.google.com/drive/)- Google Drive APIs allow you to read, write, and sync files stored in Google Drive from your mobile and web apps.
 + [OneDrive](https://dev.onedrive.com/) - Access to OneDrive files.